 Content engagement metrics are a key method for tracking business value because they show how your content strategy aligns with user interest.

-Page views can be a good indicator that your content is of interest to your audience.
-However, looking at page views in isolation doesn’t reveal much about the success of your content.
+Pageviews can be a good indicator that your content is of interest to your audience.
+However, it doesn’t disclose the success of your content.

-By analyzing page views with time on page and bounce rate, you can make informed decisions about whether or not your content is proving useful to your audience.
-If your results across these 3 metrics are low, you may need to readjust your content marketing strategy to ensure it’s delivering value for your business.
+Analyzing pageviews with time on page and bounce rate indicates whether or not your audience finds your content useful.
+If your results across these three metrics are low, you may need to readjust your content marketing strategy.

-Another useful on-page metric you can track is page/scroll depth.
-Using the scroll depth Google Analytics plugin you can track how much of your content readers absorb.
-If readers are dropping off after only absorbing 25% of your content, and don’t go on to make a purchase, you could infer that your content isn’t meeting it’s desired goal.
-Therefore, page/scroll depth enables you to see if your content marketing needs refinement.
+Another useful on-page metric is page/scroll depth.
+The scroll depth Google Analytics plugin records how much of your content readers absorb.
+For example, if readers are dropping off after consuming only 25% of your content (and don’t go on to make a purchase), it’s safe to say your content isn’t meeting its desired goal.
+Page/scroll depth tells you if your content needs refinement.

-You can use heatmap tools or something like FullStory to see how your visitors are engaging with your content, what they find most engaging, how they interact with CTAs, and what drives them to hit sign up.
+You can use heatmap tools or similar programs like FullStory to understand how your visitors interact with your content, what they find most engaging, how they interact with CTAs, and what drives them to sign up for more.

-Take time to consider the different ways you can analyze and improve the business value of your content marketing.
-One way you can increase the value of your content is through lead magnets.
-Using lead magnets throughout your content can help you increase leads and track lead quality.
-You can then nurture these leads with a tailored marketing campaign that sets out to convert them from leads to customers.
+Another way to strengthen the value of your content is through lead magnets, which can increase leads and track their quality.
+You can then nurture these leads with a tailored marketing campaign to convert them to customers.

 Tip: Repurpose your content for more value

-An article doesn’t have to be just an article.
-If you have a blog that converts well, think about how you can extend its value across channels and through different mediums.
+An article isn’t limited to a single format.
+If you have a blog that converts well, you can extend its value across channels and through different mediums.

-- Use the article as the basis of an animated video script.
-Post that video on YouTube, add it back into your original article to make it more interactive, and take clips from the video to share on social.
+- Use the article as the basis for an animated video script.
+Post the video on YouTube, add it back into your original article to make it more interactive, and take clips from the video to share on social media.

-- Combine the article with other relevant articles and create a downloadable eBook that you can give away to newsletter subscribers.
+- Combine the article with other relevant ones to create a downloadable eBook you can give away to newsletter subscribers.

-- Turn the article into an email course that links back to the original article and other relevant resources on your blog.
+- Turn the article into an email course that links back to the original as well as related resources on your blog.

-- Turn the article into an infographic, and share it with relevant online communities.
+- Transform the article into an infographic and share it with relevant online communities.

-Once you’ve hit publish on your carefully curated content, you can use analytical tools and metrics to measure the actual business value of your content.
-From there, you can also use wider marketing initiatives to further boost your content’s business value.
-Together, all of these steps will allow you to confidently present the business value of your content to the wider company team, senior management and board members.
+Once you publish your carefully curated, well-researched content, you can use analytical tools and metrics to measure its actual business value.
+This helps you get intrateam buy-in, justify your expenses, and create feedback loops to improve your content.
+From there, you can employ wider marketing initiatives to amplify it.
+These steps will allow you to present the business value of your content confidently to your company, senior management, and board members.